 words by Elle Stanger (she/they)

 In the midst of this COVID pandemic and worldwide lockdowns, more of us are staying home and keeping company with our cells, laptops, and tv screens.
 Which means more porn watching and digital hookups.
-In this springtime of social distancing, even mainstream media sex-education experts began recommending folks to masturbate and engage in online and digital sex.
+In this springtime of social distancing, even mainstream media sex-education experts began recommending folks masturbate and engage in digital and online sex.

 Despite lockdowns and venue closures of state declared “non-essential” businesses, rent and bills are still due for millions of suddenly out-of-work Americans.
 As a longtime pornmaker myself, it comes as no surprise that pornmaking platforms and content selling sites have exploded with new scenes, performers, and clients.
 As a certified sex educator, I've watched as coronavirus has been a catalyst for new discussions about sexuality, consent, and privacy.